Department of Industry, Tourism and Resources

 The Department of Industry, Tourism and Resources was an Australian government department that existed between November 2001 and December 2007.

 Scope

-Information about the department's functions and/or government funding allocation could be found in the Administrative Arrangements Orders, the annual Portfolio Budget Statements, in the Department's annual reports and on the Department's website.
+Information about the department's functions and government funding allocation can be found in the Administrative Arrangements Orders, the annual Portfolio Budget Statements, the Department's annual reports, and on the Department's website.

 At its creation, the Department was responsible for the following: